FedassaMeg/calculator/README.md

 # calculator
-a simple calculator for The Odin Project.
+A simple calculator for The Odin Project.
+I need to refactor it, but the code "works".